domRiddle/ASF/Configuration.md

 ---

 `ImmutableHashSet<valueType>` - Immutable collection (set) of unique values in given `valueType`.
 In JSON, it's defined as array of elements in given `valueType`.
+ASF uses `HashSet` to indicate that given property makes sense only for unique values, therefore it'll intentionally ignore any potential duplicates during parsing (if you happened to supply them anyway).

 Example for `ImmutableHashSet<uint>`: `"Blacklist": [267420, 303700, 335590]`

 ---

 `ImmutableDictionary<keyType, valueType>` - Immutable dictionary (map) that maps a key specified in its `keyType`, to value specified in its `valueType`.
 In JSON, it's defined as an object with key-value pairs.
 Keep in mind that `keyType` is always quoted in this case, even if it's value type such as `ulong`.
+There is also a strict requirement of `keyType` being unique, this time enforced by JSON itself.

 Example for `ImmutableDictionary<ulong, byte>`: `"SteamUserPermissions": { "76561198174813138": 3, "76561198174813137": 1 }`